CarliJoy/django-pint/README.md

 6. open a new terminal and run `docker-compose exec app bash`, this should open a ssh console in the docker container
 7. you can run `pytest` inside the container to see the result of the tests.

-## Updating the package
+### Updating the package
-Python and Django major versions have defined EOL.
+[Python](https://endoflife.date/python) and [Django](https://endoflife.date/django) major versions have defined EOL.
-To reduce the maintenance burden and encourage users to use version still receiving security updates.
+To reduce the maintenance burden and encourage users to use version still receiving security updates any `django-pint` update should match all and only these version of Python and Django that are supported.
 Updating these dependencies have to be done in multiple places:
  - `README.md`: Describing it to end users
  - `tox.ini`: For local testing